willnorris/wordpress-hum/readme.txt

 = Additional Local Types =

-Out of the box, Hum only registers the `b` and `t` prefix to be served locally by WordPress.
+Out of the box, Hum only registers the `b`, `t`, `a` and `p` prefix to be served locally by WordPress.
 If you would like to register additional prefixes, implement the `hum_local_types` filter.
 For example, to include 'p' as well for photos:

     function myplugin_hum_local_types( $types ) {
       $types[] = 'p';